 Frequently Asked Questions

-Headquartered in Tumbler Ridge, BC, Conuma Coal operates two mine sites in North Eastern British Columbia in the Peace River Coalfield (with a third in development) and has a corporate office in Vancouver.
+Headquartered in Tumbler Ridge, BC, Conuma Coal operates three mine sites in Northeastern British Columbia in the Peace River Coalfield and has a corporate office in Vancouver.
 For full details see our Operations and Contact pages.

 Yes.
 Conuma Coal Resources Limited is a stand-alone Canadian coal company formed in mid-2016 and operating since September 16, 2016.
 A key value of our business is recruiting and hiring locally.
 Conuma’s success will be a reflection on the success of our communities.
 A very high percentage of our workforce live in Tumbler Ridge and Chetwynd.